 New Beginners workshop!

-A new 4-day workshop for the absolute beginner: building confidence, learning at your pace and devoting more time to mastering the basics.
+A comprehensive 4-day workshop for the absolute beginner: building confidence, learning at your own pace and devoting more time to mastering the basics.

 If you thought learning to airbrush would be too hard, we've created this class to maximize your comfort.
 You will achieve daily goals that ensure mastery and preparedness for the next steps.